The Bittersweet Tale Behind ‘Beauty And The Beast’ Not Known By Many

 A post shared by amfAR (@amfar) on

 Howard saw the glaring problem in the initial drafts.
-Beauty and the Beast was about a maiden imprisoned by a beast and it was tricky because the beast was a loathsome character.
+Beauty and the Beast was about a maiden imprisoned by a beast, and it was tricky because the beast was a loathsome character.
 Howard solved the issue by giving Beast a chance to redeem himself.
 By the end of the film, Beast displays a selfless act of love when he lets Belle leave his castle to save her father.

 Disney gave Beauty and the Beast another chance.
 Howard became its executive producer and he teamed up with Alan Menken, the man he worked with for Little Mermaid.
-Howard asked Broadway artists Paige O’Hara, Angela Lansbury and Jerry Orbach to voice the characters believing that they could bring magic to the musical film.
+Howard asked Broadway artists Paige O’Hara, Angela Lansbury and Jerry Orbach to voice the characters, believing that they could bring magic to the musical film.

 Howard’s personal battle